JSAbrahams/mamba/doc/error_handling.md

     def l <- g(9) handle when
         err: MyErr ->
             print err
-            return
-            # or we return the error: `return err`
+            return # or we may return the error: `return err`, or something else
-            # or we rerturn None: `return None`.
-Useful if an underlying process might generate an error but we only
-            # wish to log it but don't care which.

     # if we execute this code we know for sure no error was thrown.
     # if an error was thrown this will not be executed at all